hbowie/SoftDevBigIdeas-23/content/Benefits of the Scaled Agile Framework.md

 ## 3. It is lightweight, in the best sense of the term.

-Unlike the CMMI&reg;, or ITIL&reg;, or other somewhat comparable industry frameworks, this is not a massive tome that requires years of dedication to master; each graphic on the home page takes you to a single web page, consisting of a quotation or two, a graphic or two, some key definitions and concepts, and then reference links to additional details that can be found in some other (generally more comprehensive) sources.
+Unlike the CMMI&#174;, or ITIL&#174;, or other somewhat comparable industry frameworks, this is not a massive tome that requires years of dedication to master; each graphic on the home page takes you to a single web page, consisting of a quotation or two, a graphic or two, some key definitions and concepts, and then reference links to additional details that can be found in some other (generally more comprehensive) sources.

 ## 4. It is practical.